Freshman Enrollment from South Lawndale

 College Enrollment from South Lawndale

-57% of South Lawndale’s 2021 high school graduates enrolled in college in fall of 2021.
+N/A of 2021 high school graduates from South Lawndale enrolled in college in fall of 2021.

 College Persistence from South Lawndale

-55% of South Lawndale’s 2019 high school graduates who enrolled in college in fall of 2019 were continuously enrolled through spring of 2021.
+N/A of 2019 high school graduates from South Lawndale who enrolled in college in fall of 2019 were continuously enrolled through spring of 2021.

 College Completion from South Lawndale

-41% of South Lawndale’s 2015 high school graduates who immediately enrolled in college completed a degree or credential by spring of 2021.
+N/A of 2015 high school graduates from South Lawndale who immediately enrolled in college completed a degree or credential by spring of 2021.

 Where freshmen enroll in high school has implications for student experiences and future attainment outcomes.
 Students are more likely to be successful in schools where they feel both supported and challenged.